thothom/thothom.com/docs/overview/schemas.md

 ### `@PrimaryGeneratedColumn`

-Use this decorator at your primary columns, that you want to be generated **by Techmmunity Cosmos**.
+Use this decorator at your primary columns, that you want to be generated **by Techmmunity Symbiosis**.
 If you want to manually generate the value of the column, or the database will do this for you, use the [`@PrimaryColumn`](#primarycolumn) decorator.

 **When to use?**

-- You want that Cosmos automatically generate the value of this column
+- You want that Symbiosis automatically generate the value of this column

 :::caution